jose-dls/ML-Crypto-Public/README.md

 --batch_size: Size of batch during training.

+--threshold: Percentage value to set threshold of movement (returns 1 for above and 0 for below).

 --split: Split individual historical data files to multiple sets.
 Use this argument when facing memory issues.

 --no_save_increments: Don't save incremental models.